emmab-neuro/About-Me/README.md

 4. **"My Motor Neuron Image"** is the raw JPG file of the motor pool from "My Img on Euan McDonald Website".

    Cyan corresponds with cholinergic synaptic structures while gold depicts SMI-32 positive neurofilaments.
 The sample originated from the L3-4 region of a mouse spinal cord.
 Captured with the Zeiss LSM800 and processed using Airyscan software and FIJI.
 0.5x crop area.
 Pixel size 35 nanometers.
 5. **"Psycholoquia"** is the PowerPoint I presented to the School of Psychology & Neuroscience.
+6. **"Demographic Narcolepsy Data Study"** was my very first Python project.
+Data was sourced from PubMed.